From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Experimental Evaluation and Results

-Numerous studies have demonstrated the benefits of curriculum learning for LLM RL in general programming tasks~\citep{89,90}.
+Numerous studies have demonstrated the benefits of curriculum learning for LLM-based RL in general code tasks~\citep{89,90}.
 Given the complexity and diversity of vulnerability patterns, LLM performance varies significantly across different samples.
-Motivated by this, this section investigates the impact of various data curation strategies, specifically difficulty-aware data filtering and scheduling, on RL training.
-Table~\ref{tab:rl_data_curation} summarizes the performance of GRPO models trained under two data filtering settings (Full vs. Difficulty-aware) and three scheduling methods (Random vs. Curriculum-based vs. Paired).
+Motivated by this, this section investigates the impact of various RL data curation strategies on RL training.
+Table~\ref{tab:rl_data_curation} reports the performance of GRPO models trained under two data filtering settings and three scheduling methods.

-\textbf{Impact of Data Filtering.} Our results indicate that filtering out extreme data (i.e., VD queries where all samples are either consistently correct or consistently incorrect) results in a performance drop compared to the full dataset.
-We observe relative decreases of 2.5\% in pass@1, 3.8\% in pass@8, 13.2\% in F1, and 14.7\% in P-C. This reveals that while data filtering may enhance training efficiency, it risks discarding potentially valuable training data that contribute to model performance.
-However, even the GRPO model trained on the filtered dataset achieves a relative F1 improvement of 13.8\% over the initial SFT checkpoint, indicating that the choice of filtering should be a strategic trade-off between computational efficiency and peak performance.
+\textbf{Impact of Data Filtering.} Our results indicate that filtering out extremely simple and difficult training data results in a performance drop compared to the full dataset; under random scheduling, we observe relative decreases of 14.65\% in P-Pass@1, 14.33\% in P-Pass@8, and 13.18\% in F1.
+This reveals that difficulty-aware data filtering in VD risks discarding a large amount of potentially valuable training data that contributes to model performance.
+However, even the GRPO model trained on the filtered dataset achieves a relative P-Pass@1 improvement of 15.7\% over the initial checkpoint, indicating that the choice of filtering should be a strategic trade-off between computational efficiency and peak performance.